WSU-kduncan/f24cicd-ethanschultz2/README-CD.md

 - Sets up `QEMU` for emulator support to build on mutiple platforms.
 - Sets up `Docker Buildx` which creates and boots a Docker buildx enviornment that allows building and pushing multi platform docker images.
 - Then it will log into DockerHub using my two github secrets that contain my username and private access token (password).
-- Finally it will then build the image in context of my repos root directory and pushed to DockerHub with the generated tags based on the semantic versioning information.
-As well as labeling the Docker image to help organize the images and differentiate between the images, containers etc...
+- Finally it will then build the image in the context of my repos root directory and push the image to  DockerHub with the generated tags based on the semantic versioning information you specified.As well as labeling the Docker image to help organize the images and differentiate between the images, containers etc...
 - In summary our workflow does all of the things in our previous CI workflow, but key changes made were adding semantic versioning so the workflow is triggered by a `git tag v*.*.*` and push.
 Then is tagged and labeled when the image is oushed to DockerHub to differentiate between versions.